smtd-pat/tech-suite-manual/machine-room.md

 !> Always turn speakers off before patching

 ## AV Data Patch Bay
 The AV Data patch bay is just a bunch of ethernet/RJ45 ports.
 They are agnostic to what you use them for.
 If you just need to make a peer to peer (P2P) connection to another device, you can to connect two AV ports directly together.
-However, normally you are going to want to connect to the [Tech Suite LAN](/lan.md).
+However, normally you are going to want to connect to the [Tech Suite LAN][lan].
 To do that, you can plug into any of the open ports on the two Cisco ethernet switches above the AV data patchbay.

-?> You can use this patch bay to patch your personal computer into the [Tech Suite LAN](/lan.md) which will allow you to use [Dante Virtual Soundcard](/dvs.md) (if you have it), [Dante Controller](/dante-controller.md), and [RedNet Control 2](/rednet.md).
+?> You can use this patch bay to patch your personal computer into the [Tech Suite LAN][lan] which will allow you to use [Dante Virtual Soundcard][dante] (if you have it), [Dante Controller][dante], and [RedNet Control 2][dante].

 !> **Do not remove Black Cables** as they go to equipment that is always plugged in